|Home ›› Grantee Profiles

-Youth Wellness Hub
+Creating a Youth Wellness Hub

 This grant supports the programming at the Youth Wellness Hub in Cambridge for youth 15 to 24 years old.
-The Hub is a youth-friendly space that provides a range of programs and services for youth focusing on mental health, employment and education.
+The Hub is a youth-friendly space that provides a range of programs and services for youth focusing on mental health, employment and eduction.

 New Canadian Youth Connection Program

 This program is to help refugee youth successfully integrate into the community and develop a sense of belonging.
 The initiative blends the expertise of Reception House Waterloo Region with depth of experience in the settlement sector supporting the most vulnerable newcomer, the governments assisted refugee, and Community Justice Initiatives who have adapted the Stride Circle model for reintegration of different constituents.

 Waterloo Catholic District School Board and Waterloo Region District School Board